 Our collective expertise crosses many subfields of Earth Sciences, including settlement geography, bioclimatology, GIS, planning, snow science, volcanology, paleobiology, dinosaur taphonomy, stratigraphy, and geomorphology.

 Theses produced by successful M.S. and Ph.D. students span these diverse fields.
-Recent graduates in our graduate program have conducted research in Geology and Geography which have expanded our knowledge of issues from GIS-based assessment of rockslide hazards to exotic species assessment in Grand Teton National park.
+Recent graduates in our graduate program have conducted groundbreaking research, and have expanded our knowledge of issues from GIS-based assessment of landslide hazards to exotic species assessment in Grand Teton National Park.

 Admission Requirements for M.S. and Ph.D.
 Programs in Earth Sciences:

-1. Complete the MSU Graduate Application.
-All application materials are handled via the online application, with the exception of GRE scores.
+- Complete the MSU Graduate Application.
+All application materials are handled via the online application, with official GRE scores sent via ETS.

-4. Three letters of recommendation are required.
-Letters will be managed via the online application.
+- Three letters of recommendation are required.
+Letters are managed solely via the online application.
 Letter writers will upload their letters to the application system once students have entered their contact information (letters should not be mailed or emailed directly to the department).

-6. The graduate admissions process for International students can be found here.
-International students should have a TOEFL score of 237 (computer), 580 (paper) or 93 (internet) for admission.
+- The graduate admissions process for International students is outlined by the Graduate School.
+International students may require evidence of English language proficiency.
+The department minimum scores for the TOEFL test are of 237 (computer), 580 (paper) or 93 (internet).
 For the IELTS test a 7.0 total band score is required.
-Financial certificate information is found here.